simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for May 21-May 23 2025
+Radio Blackout Forecast for May 22-May 24 2025

-              May 21        May 22        May 23
+              May 22        May 23        May 24
-R1-R2           35%           35%           35%
+R1-R2           25%           25%           25%
 R3 or greater    5%            5%            5%

 Rationale: Solar flare activity is expected to remain low as most regions on the disk are fairly simple in their magnetic complexities.
-There remains a 35% chance for R1-R2 (Minor-Moderate) and a 5% chance for R3 (Strong) activity through 23 May.
+There remains a 25% chance for R1-R2 (Minor-Moderate) and a 5% chance for R3 (Strong) activity through 24 May.

 ```